-Katharine Noon is an Associate Professor in the Theatre Arts Department at LMU and the Artistic Director of the Ghost Road Company, which she co-founded in 1993.
+Katharine Noon is a Professor in the Theatre Arts Department at LMU and the Artistic Director of the Ghost Road Company, which she co-founded in 1993.
 Most recently she served as collaborating artist and performer in Ghost Road’s Stranger Things, conceived, written and directed by Ronnie Clark.
 The piece performed at the NET Micro-Fest in Dec.
 2010.

 Also in 2010, she directed a reading of renowned Polish playwright Malgorzata Sikorska-Miszczuk’s play Pantofelnik’s Suitcase.
 In 2009, Katharine conceived, wrote and directed Home Siege Home, an ensemble devised adaptation of The Oresteia.
 The entire trilogy premiered in Los Angeles at [Inside] the Ford and the third section performed at the Getty Villa.